Anshul-Gupta24/Audio-Visual-Deep-Multimodal-Networks/README.md

 ### Pre-processing

-We extract 80 dimensional features using the LRE baseline.
+We extract 80 dimensional speech features using the LRE baseline.
 The features extracted are stored in the form of a dictionary and split into train, validation and test sets.
 The data along with their corresponding csv files are stored in the Data directory.</br></br>
 Download the LRE baseline weights from [here](https://drive.google.com/open?id=1RTlIayP658dPTRQhCDklK8lwuo81Utap) and store in the Preprocessing/LRE_baseline/models directory.
 To preprocess the data, run:</br>
 ```
 cd Preprocessing